samdoes-stuff/Project-Reboot/README.md

 # xD-keyboard
-This a 60% layout extended keyboard made with Gateron KS-33 Low profile switches with Hotswap socket supported by onboard MCU, nrf52840.
+This is a 60% layout extended keyboard made with Gateron KS-33 Low profile switches with Hotswap socket supported by onboard MCU, nrf52840.

 ## Firmware